jupyter/testpath/doc/commands.rst

 Mocking system commands
 =======================

+.. currentmodule:: testpath

 Mocking is a technique to replace parts of a system with interfaces that don't do anything, but which your tests can check whether and how they were called.
 The :mod:`unittest.mock` module in Python 3 lets you mock Python functions and classes.
-These tools let you mock external commands.
+The tools described here let you mock external commands.

 Commands are mocked by creating a real file in a temporary directory which is added to the :envvar:`PATH` environment variable, not by replacing Python functions.
-So if you mock ``foo``, and your Python code runs a shell script which calls ``foo``, it will be the mocked command that it runs.
+So if you mock ``git``, and your Python code runs a shell script which calls ``git``, it will be the mocked command that it runs.

 By default, mocked commands record each call made to them, so that your test can check these.
-Using the :class:`MockCommand` API, you can mock a command to do something else.
+Using the :class:`MockCommand` API, you can change what a mocked command does.

 .. note::

-   These tools work by changing global state.
-They're not safe to use if commands may be called from multiple threads or coroutines.

-.. currentmodule:: testpath
+   Mocking a command affects all running threads or coroutines in a program.
+   There's no way to mock a command for only the current thread/coroutine, because it uses environment variables, which are global.

 .. autofunction:: assert_calls